philthephatman/awesome-hacking-lists/udpsec.md

 ## Batchfile

+- [CISSP-Study-Guide](https://github.com/so87/CISSP-Study-Guide) - study material used for the 2018 CISSP exam
 - [auto-add-routes](https://github.com/lmc999/auto-add-routes) - China Route for VPN
 - [fuckcdn](https://github.com/Tai7sy/fuckcdn) - CDN真实IP扫描，易语言开发
 - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - A toolset to make a system look as if it was the victim of an APT attack